 You are here:

-More than 50 groups participate in the parade including high school and community bands, honor/color guards, equestrian units, fraternities & sororities, lively dance squads and civic organizations.
-This year, organizations such as the NAACP honor Dr. King and other civil rights leaders by making colorful floats that also represent the theme of #OneBaltimore.
-The parade steps off at the intersection of Martin Luther King, Jr. Boulevard and Eutaw Street, proceeds south on Martin Luther King, Jr. Boulevard and disbands at Baltimore Street.
-Spectators are invited to view the parade from along the route or near the reviewing stand at Martin Luther King, Jr. Boulevard and Franklin Street.
-This year’s parade is emceed by Konan of “The Ko Show” on 92 Q and April Watts of Magic 95.9 FM.
-The Dr. Martin Luther King, Jr. Parade is produced by the Baltimore Office of Promotion & The Arts.
+The parade stepped off at the intersection of Martin Luther King, Jr. Boulevard and Eutaw Street, proceeded south on Martin Luther King, Jr. Boulevard and disbanded at Baltimore Street.
+Spectators were invited to view the parade from along the route or near the reviewing stand at Martin Luther King, Jr. Boulevard and Franklin Street.
+This year’s parade was emceed by Konan of “The Ko Show” on 92Q Jams and April Watts of Magic 95.9 FM.

 For more information on the Dr. Martin Luther King, Jr. Parade, call 410-752-8632.